 The current FDES 2013 is structured in a way that allows links to economic and social domains.
-It seeks to be compatible with other frameworks and systems, both statistical and analytical, such as the System of Environmental-Economic Accounting (SEEA), the Driving force, Pressure-State-Impact-Response (DPSIR) framework, and the Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs).
+It seeks to be compatible with other frameworks and systems, both statistical and analytical, such as the System of Environmental-Economic Accounting (SEEA), the Driving force, Pressure-State-Impact-Response (DPSIR) framework, and the Millennium Development Goals (MDGs), SDGs and the sustainable development indicator (SDI) frameworks.
 When applicable, it is based on existing statistical classifications.
 As such, the FDES facilitates data integration within environment statistics and with economic and social statistics.

 FDES comprises of 6 components: